Place Perrault Superintendent:

 AHSC Housing First Worker:

 Cultural Support Program Coordinator:

-General Manager of Wigwamen Incorporated since 1998, Angus has overall responsibility for the management of Wigwamen’s 485 unit portfolio, as well as the Rural and Native Housing portfolio in the Peterborough and Owen Sound areas.
+General Manager of Wigwamen Incorporated since 1998, Angus has overall responsibility for the management of Wigwamen’s 770 unit portfolio.
 As General Manager, his responsibilities include, but are not limited to, human resource management; long-range financial planning; and government relations.
-He took a lead role in the development of “Wigwamen Waabnong”, the award-winning transitional and affordable housing project constructed at 20 Sewells Road, and “Place Perrault”, Wigwamen’s new affordable housing project in Ottawa; and the new Pan Am / Parpan Am Games Affordable Housing Legacy project in the West Donlands area of downtown Toronto.
+He took a lead role in the development of “Wigwamen Waabnong”, the award-winning transitional and affordable housing project constructed at 20 Sewells Road; “Place Perrault”, Wigwamen’s affordable housing project in Ottawa; and the new Pan Am / Parpan Am Games Affordable Housing Legacy project in the West Donlands area of downtown Toronto.

 Prior to joining Wigwamen, he worked as a Development Consultant, assisting in the development of 24 different non-profit and co-operative housing projects totaling over 800 units throughout Ontario, and assisting in the management of non-profit housing projects.

 Angus has also played an active role in his community, having served on the Boards of Directors of the Sudbury District Local Housing Authority, Agincourt Community Services Association, and Access Housing Connections Inc., and having been Secretary of two non-profit housing corporations.